When You Need a Visa or Just a Passport

 A passport comes from the country you live in.
 A visa comes from the country you’re visiting.

-The passport vs. visa confusion is common among many travelers.
+The confusion of when you need a passport vs. visa is common among many travelers.
 To make your next trip run smoothly, get a passport regardless of where you’re going.
 Most airlines require it.
 Research your destination country to see if a visa is necessary and apply for one if need be.

 International travel is thrilling, but without both travel documents in hand, you may be denied entry or exit into a foreign land.